 Pull Compensation for Embroidery Digitizing

-Pull compensation is a great tool within your software, because if you understand the theory behind it, it makes digitizing much easier.
-In the days before software, we used to manually overthrow every stitch to adjust for the column width.
+Pull compensation is an excellent tool within your software because it makes digitizing much easier if you understand the theory behind it.
+In the days before software, we manually overthrow every stitch to adjust the column width.
 I remember it being a very tedious process.

 Push Compensation for Embroidery Digitizing